Sennarion/MyMoney/README.md

 ## Functionality:

-When you first open the MyMoney app we redirected you to the registration page or if you already did registration - you can log in to your private account.
+When you first open the MyMoney app we redirected you to the registration page or If you already have an account - you can log in to your private account.

 Inside the app, you have three different pages in mobile and tablet versions: the Home page, the Statistics page, and the Currency page.
-But in the desktop version, you have only two pages: the Currency page information is located on the Home page.
+In the desktop version, you have only two pages: the Currency page information is located on the Home page.